E-963/Automate_TG_Deploy/README.md

 # Automate Transit gateway deployment

 <aside>
-📌

-#week_eleven_&_Twelve - Automate Transit gateway deployment utilizing CircleCI CI/CD &
+week_eleven_&_Twelve - Automate Transit gateway deployment utilizing CircleCI CI/CD &
 Terraform IaC
 duration: 2 weeks
 ForgTech company wanna test your ability to type down a clean code by Deploying the structure of resources.
 This will help you to build a